 I love trying new recipes and tweaking them so I can bring you the final recipe and method.
-I’m always bringing you my notes and tips to help you make my recipes the easy way, the first time. 🙂
+I like to offer notes and tips to help you make my recipes the easy way, the first time. 🙂

 And make wonderful and inexpensive Christmas gifts for everyone on your gift giving list!!
 We plan on giving a box of these to a our neighbors who are a military family, as a way to say “Thank You” for the husband’s service and their family’s sacrifices they make.

 I had some dried fruits and nuts leftover, so I mixed them together and made a trail mix snack for another time.
 Maybe I’ll take this tasty little mix to the movies the next time we go.
 I love dried fruits and nuts – yum!